Multi-Model Subset Selection: Best Split Selection

 where $ P_s $ and $ P_d $ are sparsity and diversity penalty functions.
 The tuning constants $\lambda_s, \lambda_d >0$ may be chosen e.g. by CV and control the magnitude of the sparsity and diversity penalties. \cite{christidis2020split} proposed to use as sparsity and diversity penalties

 Hence, $P_s(\bbet)$ is the Lasso penalty and similarly the diversity penalty $P_d(\bbet^g, \bbet^h)$ is an $\ell_1$-norm relaxation of the hard threshold in~\eqref{eq:BSpS}.
-The SplitReg objective function is multi-convex and can be solved efficiently via a block coordinate descent algorithm.
-Note that for $\lambda_d=0$, SplitReg in \eqref{eq:splitreg} is equivalent to sparse estimation with the penalty $ P_s $, irrespective of the number of groups $G$ because the same model is obtained $G$ times. \citet{christidis2020split} showed that with the penalties in~\eqref{eq:splitreg_penalties} the ensemble estimator given by \eqref{eq:ensemble_fit} yields consistent predictions and has a fast rate of convergence.
+The SplitReg objective function is multi-convex and can be solved efficiently via a block coordinate descent algorithm. \citet{christidis2020split} showed that with the penalties in~\eqref{eq:splitreg_penalties} the ensemble estimator given by \eqref{eq:ensemble_fit} yields consistent predictions and has a fast rate of convergence.

 Unlike the parameters $ t $ and $ u $ in BSpS, the parameters $ \lambda_s $ and $ \lambda_d $ do not directly control the number of predictors in each model and the number of models that can share any given predictor.
 In fact, there is theoretical and empirical evidence that such sparse relaxations can negatively affect variable selection performance \citep[see e.g.][]{van2009conditions, hazimeh2020fast}.
 Moreover, in SplitReg the penalties \eqref{eq:splitreg_penalties} induce shrinkage of the coefficient estimates which may have a negative effect on prediction performance in high signal-to-noise scenarios \citep[see e.g.][]{hastie2020best}.
 Therefore, we develop an algorithm to directly optimize BSpS in \eqref{eq:BSpS}.
 In the next Section we first generalize forward stepwise regression to the BSpS problem in \eqref{eq:BSpS} for the special case $ u=1 $, which then provides a starting point for our main algorithm in Section \ref{sec:PSGD}.